I want to share something that happened to me recently about “Through” or “Throught.”

 - Adding extra letters: throught, thruugh → Correct: through

-- Confusing with “thru” → “Thru” is informal and often used in signs, e.g., Drive-thru.
+- Confusing with “thru” → Thru is informal, often used in signs, e.g., Drive-thru

 Through in Everyday Examples